SLRC Iron Condor Strategy

 SLRC (SLR Investment Corp.), in the Financial Services sector, (Asset Management industry), listed on NASDAQ.

 SLR Investment Corp. is a business development company specializing in secured debt (first lien unitranche and second lien), subordinated (unsecured) debt, minority equity, leveraged buyouts, acquisitions, recapitalizations, general refinancing, growth capital and strategic income-oriented control equity investments in leveraged middle market companies.
 The fund invests in aerospace and defense; air freight & logistics; asset management; automotive; banking; beverage, food and tobacco; building products; buildings and real estate; broadcasting and entertainment; cargo transport; commercial services and supplies; communications equipment; chemicals, plastics and rubber; containers, packaging and glass; construction & engineering; diversified/conglomerate manufacturing; consumer Finance; distributors; diversified/conglomerate services; diversified financial services; diversified real estate activities; food products; Footwear; Education Services; diversified telecommunications services; electronics; farming and agriculture; finance; grocery; health care equipment and supplies; health care facilities; education and childcare; home and office furnishing, durable consumer products; hotels, motels, inns and gaming; insurance; restaurants, leisure, amusement, and entertainment; leisure equipment tolls and services, media, multiline retail, multi sector holdings; paper and forest products; personal products; professional services, research and consulting services, software; specialty retail; textiles apparel and luxury goods, thrifts and mortgage finance, trading companies and distributors, utilities, and wireless telecommunication services; industrial conglomerates; internet software and services, IT services, machinery; mining, steel, iron, and non-precious metals; oil and gas; personal, food and miscellaneous services; printing and publishing; retail stores; telecommunications; textiles and leather; and utilities.
 It also invests in life sciences with focus on specialty pharmaceuticals, medical devices, biotech, health Care Providers and services; health Care technology, enabling technologies and tools.
 The fund primarily invests in United States.
-The fund's investments generally range between $5 million and $100 million.
-The fund invests in companies with revenues between $50 million and $1 billion and EBITDA between $15 million and $100 million.
+The fund’s investments generally range between $5 million and $25million.
+The fund invests in companies with debt investments between $10 million and $50 million with revenues between $50 million and $1000 million and EBITDA between $15 million and $100 million.

-SLRC (SLR Investment Corp.) trades in the Financial Services sector, specifically Asset Management, with a market capitalization of approximately $709.2M, a trailing P/E of 7.90, a beta of 0.72 versus the broader market, a 52-week range of 12.96-17.2, average daily share volume of 431K, a public-listing history dating back to 2010.
+SLRC (SLR Investment Corp.) trades in the Financial Services sector, specifically Asset Management, with a market capitalization of approximately $699.9M, a trailing P/E of 9.57, a beta of 0.66 versus the broader market, a 52-week range of 12.13-16.83, average daily share volume of 440K, a public-listing history dating back to 2010.
 These structural characteristics shape how SLRC stock options price implied volatility around earnings windows, capital events, and macro-driven sector rotations.

 What is a iron condor on SLRC?